EliasOenal/multimon-ng/README.md

 - Windows native audio and a VisualStudio/MSVC project file, contributed by bzzt_ploink
 - Now accepts raw samples as piped input

-In addition to the deprecated legacy Makefile there is also a file for qmake which is the preferred way of building multimonNG.
+In addition to the deprecated legacy Makefile there is also a file for qmake which is the preferred way of building multimon-ng.
 It's recommended to use qmake to generate the Makefile.

 ```
 mkdir build